Kinnoshachi/notes/115Days-BigD.md

 >1.
 Aggregate - increased latency, can store multiple records in one record +1000 records per second. incresases payload size and throughout(maximize 1MB/s limit)
 >- Compression must be implemented by user
 >- KPL Records must be de-coded with KCL or special helper library
+>- do not use if application/use case cannot have additional processing delay
+>- `RecordMaxBufferedTime` max amount of time buffered for optimized payload size

 >![i4](https://github.com/Kinnoshachi/notes/blob/master/resources/Screen%20Shot%202019-08-27%20at%201.12.09%20PM.png)